singhanimesh/gls-poc/README.md

 $ npm start
 ```

-Once you start the project you will see http://localhost:8080 running in your browser with donut chart example. you can use menu bar to got to other charts as well.
+Once your server is started will see http://localhost:8080 running in your browser with donut chart example. you can use menu bar to got to other charts as well.

 ## Built With